brikis98/yevgeniy-brikman-homepage/_posts/2016-01-25-siddhartha.md

 date: "2016-01-25"
 ---

 This seems to be the classical book about seeking enlightenment.
 It's a quick read, with simple writing, and a simple story.
 I suspect much of it has become part of popular culture over the years, so I felt like I had heard most of it before.
 Still, I found it to be a pleasant way to pause and reflect on life, even though I don't agree with the spiritual "everything is everything" message of the book.

+## Quotes

 My favorite quote, which in some way breaks the 4th wall and accurately captures the effect of the book, is:

-"Wisdom cannot be imparted.
+> Wisdom cannot be imparted.
 Wisdom that a wise man attempts to impart always sounds like foolishness to someone else ...
-Knowledge can be communicated, but not wisdom."
+Knowledge can be communicated, but not wisdom.

 ## Rating